Greenheart Travel offers you the opportunity to volunteer with a pioneering project on sustainable forestry research, enrichment and reforestation!

 In an effort to speed up the recovery process from Hurricane Maria, we can also accommodate groups for a long-weekend trip, Friday-Monday.
 See information here.

-Please inquire directly with a program manager as the cost of the program depends on the size of your group and your departing airport.
+Please inquire directly with a program manager regarding total cost of the program; fees depend on the size of your group.

 Please refer to the payment schedule here.

 While volunteering, groups will be living on site at the project location.
-The accommodations are rustic and in the middle of a rainforest.
-You need to come prepared with an open mind because you may not have access to the same creature comforts you are used to at home.
+The bunkhouse accommodations are rustic and in the middle of a rainforest.
+Come prepared with an open mind because you may not have access to the same comforts at home.
+It’s all a part of the experience of learning how to thoughtfully consume resources!

-Volunteers will also have access to an open-air common living space which includes a kitchen, dining and lounging area.
-There are also comfortable hammocks to enjoy at the end of a hard day’s work!
+Volunteers will also have access to an open-air common living space which includes a kitchen, dining space, and lounging area.
+There are also comfortable hammocks and couches for relaxing after a hard day’s work!

 With so many volunteer options, why volunteer through Greenheart Travel?